Camper Prescriptions: Overview

 Send us your registration as soon as possible!
 Even if camp dates are not confirmed, it is best to have the information we need on file with as much lead time as possible.

 You do NOT have to wait until after your appointment with your pediatrician, or until prescriptions are issued, to complete your registration.

 Register as soon as possible, then ask your pediatrician to send the prescriptions at your next scheduled appointment.

 The registration fee is $35 per child, which includes pharmacy enrollment and medication blister packaging.

 This fee does not include insurance copayments, medications not covered by insurance, or over-the-counter (OTC) items.

 You will receive a notification via text or email to pay electronically when medications for your child are delivered to camp.
 We do not retain credit information unless otherwise requested.

 Our OTC price list available for download on the right side of this page for pricing reference of common medications.

 If an item you are seeking isn’t listed, we can still order it for you.
-If you need a specific brand or formulation, describe the item in detail on the registration form.
-We will contact you if we need additional information.
+Describe the item in detail on the registration form; we will contact you if we need additional information.
 Prices may be subject to change without notice.